TEAMSTERS LOCAL 502: CASA SCHOLARSHIP FUND

 The Scholarship Fund is a non-profit trust administered and maintained by Trustees and devoted solely and exclusively to the purpose of granting financial aid in the educational endeavors of eligible children.

-Any child whose parent is a rank and file member of CASA with a minimum of two years’ membership in Teamsters Local 502 will be eligible for the scholarship competition as will any children attending a public (non-charter) school within the School District of Philadelphia who are recommended by a member of CASA.
+Any child whose parent is a rank and file member of CASA with a minimum of two years’ membership in Teamsters Local 502 will be eligible for the scholarship application process as will any children attending a public (non-charter) school within the School District of Philadelphia who are recommended by a member of CASA.

 In the event a covered employee voluntarily terminates his/her employment (as determined by the Fund Trustees), the Fund would not be obligated to continue to provide payments to the college on behalf of the scholarship recipient.
 If the employee termination is involuntary (as determined by the Fund Trustees) benefits will continue.
 The eligibility determination will be made in a reasonable and uniform fashion.